Update (February 15, 2026): ‘Specifications,’ and ‘Price & Release Date’ sections revised.

-At Auto Zurich 2025, we got to experience the features, comfort, design, and the space levels of the upcoming 2026 Subaru Uncharted, the company’s first all-electric crossover for the subcompact segment.
+We got to experience the features, comfort, design, and the space levels of the upcoming 2026 Subaru Uncharted, the company’s first all-electric crossover for the subcompact segment, in a global specification vehicle.

 What in essence is a restyled Toyota C-HR Electric is set to go on sale in the U.S. in early 2026, and will be available in Premium FWD, Sport, and GT trims.